Cadillac Allanté: 1988

-For 1988, the Allanté featured revised front seat headrests and a power decklid pulldown as standard equipment.
-Analog instruments, in place of the standard digital dash cluster, were also now available as a no-charge option.
+The 1988 model year Allanté featured revised front seat headrests and a power decklid pulldown as standard equipment.
+Analog instruments, in place of the standard digital dash cluster, were now available as a no-charge option.
 The base price was raised to $56,533, with the cellular telephone still the only extra-cost option.
 In a comparison test by Popular Science magazine, the 1988 Allanté was ranked behind the Mercedes 560 SL, but ahead of the brand new Buick Reatta.

 1989

-In 1989, the base price rose to $57,183.
-Allanté's engine, the new 273ci (4.5L) V8, produced 200 hp, and with 270 lbft of torque.
+The 1989 model year base price rose to $57,183.
+Allanté's engine, the new 273ci (4.5 L) V8, produced 200 hp, and with 270 lbft of torque.
 Unlocking the trunk also unlocked the side doors if the key was rotated twice – similar to Mercedes-Benz and BMW.
 As a theft-deterrent, Allanté added GM's Pass Key (Personal Automotive Security System), using a resistor pellet within the ignition key to render the fuel system and starter inoperative if an incorrect ignition key was used.
 Allanté also received a new speed-sensitive damper system called Speed Dependent Damping Control, or SD²C.
 This system firmed the suspension at 25 mph and again at 60 mph.
-The firmest setting was also used when starting from a standstill until 5 mph.
+The firmest setting was also used starting from a standstill until 5 mph.
 Another change was a variable-assist steering system.